 What’s funny is that most of the fellow travelers you meet these days are virtuists.
 It’s funny because virtuists like to think of themselves as a tiny, but elite group of moral exemplaries.
 No matter where you go, be it a hostel, a watering hole, or public park, you will find them.
 They are ever at the ready to tell you about their latest spiritual awakening, eye-opening moment, or “authentic” experience.

-The Booby once had to endure an idiotic American girl boasting about the street vendor she happened upon in the apparently unexplored alleys of the nameless Peruvian city in which we found ourselves.
-She proudly reported having found the most delightful anticuchos she had ever tasted (probably among the only anticuchos she had ever tasted, let’s not lie).
-The Booby listened politely, as one should, and refrained from informing her that that the touristy walking tour he joined the previous day likely also visited that same vendor, and our amicable guide assured us that the anticuchos were very authentic, to the delight of almost everyone.
+The Booby once had to endure an idiotic American kid boasting about the street vendor he happened upon in the apparently unexplored alleys of the nameless Peruvian city in which we found ourselves.
+He proudly reported having found the most delightful anticuchos he had ever tasted (and probably among the only anticuchos he had ever tasted, let’s not lie).
+The Booby listened politely, as one should, and refrained from informing him that yesterday’s touristy walking tour also visited that same vendor, where our amicable guide assured us that the anticuchos were very authentic, to the delight of almost everyone.

 Authentic experiences are so important to virtuists that tour companies have been catering to them for decades.
 The “home stay” with an authentic local family has become the Holy Grail for travelers desperately seeking that little pat on the head when they share photos and experiences at the office back home.
 The more daring (and wealthy) find even more authentic experiences than those offered by the more bourgeois tour companies.